 — You face more serious consequences because you put off tasks, says Dr. Ashwini Nadkarni, an instructor at Harvard Medical School and an associate psychiatrist at the Brigham & Women’s Ambulatory Care Center’s Department of Psychiatry in Chestnut Hill, Massachusetts.
 For instance, you receive eviction or shut-off notices because you routinely don’t pay bills on time.
 If it’s work-related procrastination, you teeter on the edge of getting fired or you get fired.
 At school, your poor grades relate to turning in assignments late or performing poorly due to last-minute work completion.

 — You lie to cover up procrastination.
-For example, your teacher or manager asks if you waited until the last minute to do a project and you tell them no, and that it’s been done for awhile.
+For example, your teacher or manager asks if you waited until the last minute to do a project and you tell them no, and that it’s been done for a while.

 — You procrastinate in your relationships.
 You constantly make plans with friends and then cancel them.
 Or, you agree to do a favor for someone but never get it done.

 One nuance to consider is what you are procrastinating, Varvaryan says.
 If you’re procrastinating in one area of your life — say, at work — there may be specific reasons for this.
 Perhaps you don’t feel equipped to get your job done and need additional training.
-If your procrastination affects several areas of your life, that’s greater potential that you may need help to manage those behaviors, she says.
+If your procrastination affects several areas of your life, there is greater potential that you may need help to manage those behaviors, she says.